51Degrees/dotNET-Device-Detection/README.md

 ## Recent Changes

-### Version 3.2.18 Highlights
+### Version 3.2.19 Highlights

-* Updated Lite data files for Sept 2017
+* ASP.NET integration features such as bandwidth monitoring and profile overrides previously stored their 'enabled' setting in HttpApplicationState.
+This uses a lot of locking which could cause problems in highly concurrent web applications.
+The setting will now be stored in a static field instead.
-* Updates to patent notification text
+* Updated the Lite Binary files for November 2017.

 ### Major Changes in Version 3.2